MultiCraft/MultiCraft_mods/files/stairs/README.txt

 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>

-Note: This mod has been changed by TenPlus1 to include other blocks from different mods as well as corner stairs...
+Note: This mod has been changed by TenPlus1 to include other blocks from different mods as well as corner stairs and slopes...
+Holding sneak when placing will copy the rotation of the block pointed at to the newly placed stair.